iluvpomeranians/QNX-Real-time-ATC-Simulation/README.md

-# COEN320 Air Traffic Control System
+# QNX Air Traffic Control System

 This project is an **air traffic control (ATC) simulation** developed for COEN320.
 It models real-time aircraft monitoring and safety violation detection using **QNX RTOS**.
 The system consists of multiple subsystems that communicate using **POSIX shared memory (shm_open, mmap)**.